Samuel Bodman: Career

 Bodman served as an Associate Professor of Chemical Engineering at MIT and began his work in the financial sector as Technical Director of the American Research and Development Corporation, a venture capital firm.

 From there, Bodman went to Fidelity Venture Associates, a division of the Fidelity Investments.
 In 1983 he was named President and Chief Operating Officer of Fidelity Investments and a Director of the Fidelity Group of Mutual Funds.
 In 1987, he joined Cabot Corporation, a Boston-based Fortune 300 company with global business activities in specialty chemicals and materials, where he served as Chairman, Chief Executive Officer, and a Director.

 Bodman was a past director of M.I.T.'s School of Engineering Practice and a onetime member of the M.I.T.
 Commission on Education.
 He also was as a member of the Executive and Investment Committees at M.I.T., a member of the American Academy of Arts & Sciences, and a Trustee of the Isabella Stewart Gardner Museum, an art museum and the New England Aquarium.

 He was also a past director of E. I. du Pont de Nemours and Company.

+Fidelity Investments

+In 1970, Bodman joined Fidelity Venture Associates, a division of Fidelity Investments, at a time when the firm had only around 40 employees.
+During his seventeen years at Fidelity, the last ten as President, he helped orchestrate the transformation of the company from a small investment firm into one of the nation's largest financial services enterprises.
+During his time at Fidelity, Bodman was instrumental in mentoring early fund managers, including giving Peter Lynch a small fund to manage.

+Cabot Corporation

+In January 1987, Bodman left Fidelity to join Cabot Corporation, a Boston-based specialty chemicals and materials company founded in 1882, as President and Chief Operating Officer; he became Chief Executive Officer in February 1988.
+When Bodman took the helm, the company's core product — carbon black, a soot-derived compound used in tyre manufacturing — had fallen out of favour with investors.
+Rather than diversifying away from it, Bodman chose to deepen Cabot's expertise in the material, earning him the nickname "the soot king" from Forbes magazine.
+He encouraged the firm to explore innovative applications for its chemicals, including uses in the microelectronics sector, and over 14 years successfully restored the company's profitability.
+Under his leadership, Cabot operated 45 manufacturing plants in 25 countries.